WasmEdge/docs/docs/embed/c/reference/latest.md

    WasmEdge_String ExportName = WasmEdge_StringCreateByCString("module");
    WasmEdge_ModuleInstanceContext *HostModCxt =
        WasmEdge_ModuleInstanceCreate(ExportName);
+   /*
+    * Developers can also use the WasmEdge_ModuleInstanceCreateWithData() to
+    * create the module instance with the data and its finalizer.
+It will be
+    * introduced later.
+    */
    WasmEdge_StringDelete(ExportName);

    /* Create and add a function instance into the module instance. */